iWayne/PuzzleGame/README.md

 7. Add gestures (and cheating method) (done)

-8. import user's image and split it
+8. import user's image and split it (done)

 9. Create a better UI